Get

 Stay Indoors

-Ensure your yard is secure or keep your dog on a leash, make sure your dog’s collar fits appropriately, and keep all contact information on your dog’s collar tag and microchip up to date.
+Ensure that your yard is secure or keep your dog on a leash, make sure your dog’s collar fits appropriately, and keep all contact information on your dog’s collar tag and microchip up to date.

 Limit External Sounds

 Do whatever you can to limit the level of sound coming into your home during fireworks.
 While you can cover doors and windows to help buffer sounds, you can also play calming music, keep the volume on your TV or radio turned up, or even play a family game that your dog will enjoy participating in.
-While calmness is likely what your dog will prefer, some dogs are very receptive to being distracted by an exciting, fun activity.
+While calmness is likely what your dog will prefer, some dogs are receptive to being distracted by an exciting, fun activity.

 woman playing music with her dog at home